void *sqlite3_wal_hook( sqlite3*, int(*)(void *,sqlite3*,const char*,int), void* );

 The callback function should normally return SQLITE_OK.
 If an error code is returned, that error will propagate back up through the SQLite code base to cause the statement that provoked the callback to report an error, though the commit will have still occurred.
 If the callback returns SQLITE_ROW or SQLITE_DONE, or if it returns a value that does not correspond to any valid SQLite error code, the results are undefined.

 A single database handle may have at most a single write-ahead log callback registered at one time.
 Calling sqlite3_wal_hook() replaces any previously registered write-ahead log callback.
+The return value is a copy of the third parameter from the previous call, if any, or 0.
 Note that the sqlite3_wal_autocheckpoint() interface and the wal_autocheckpoint pragma both invoke sqlite3_wal_hook() and will overwrite any prior sqlite3_wal_hook() settings.

 See also lists of Objects, Constants, and Functions.